plone/documentation/plone.app.dexterity/custom-views.md

 </configure>
 ```

-The template, in `templates/presenterview.pt`, is similar to the previous template:
+The template in {file}`templates/presenterview.pt` is similar to the previous template.

 ```html
 <html xmlns="http://www.w3.org/1999/xhtml" xml:lang="en"